nagasudhirpulla/taming_python/blog/skills/dataframe_and_excel.md

 * Create a folder and place the csv file used in this post from [here](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/gen_schedules.csv) and excel file used in this post from [here](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/gen_schedules.xlsx)
 * Open the folder in Visual Studio Code
 * Create and work on python files in this folder

+The excel files should look like the image below
 ![excel_file_illustration](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/all_gen_data.png)

 #### Creating a DataFrame from excel files using 'read_csv' or 'read_excel'